IFMlab/ChemFlow/docs/installation.rst

     conda activate ChemFlow

-Now we can work in the tutorial directory:
+Now we can go back to the main folder and extract the files for the tutorial in this way:

 .. code-block:: bash

     cd $CHEMFLOWHOME
     cd ..
+    tar xvzf tutorial.tar.gz
-    cd tutorial/example-a-thrombin
+    cd tutorial/

-and follow the intrruction of the tutorial file in the repository: ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-LF-SF.rst
+Now you can follow the instruction of the tutorial that you find in the file: ChemFlow/tutorial/Tutorial-ChemFlow.rst and give it a try!